plista/adstxtcrawler/README.md

 The project depends on these libraries and programs installed

-* Python 2 or better
+* Python 3 or better
-* Python HTTP Requests libary (pip install requests)
+* pip install -r requirements.txt
 * sqlite3

 Execute this command to install the DB table